chinna-DS/Electric_Vehicle_Sales_Analysis_Power_BI/README.md

 ## Key Insights

-1. The revenu
+1. Goa is the top-performing state in terms of EV penetration rate.

-2. Delhi NCR has
+2. Ola Electric leads in 2-wheeler EV manufacturing.

-3. March
+3. Tata Motors is the leading 4-wheeler EV manufacturer in India.

-4. The a
+4. The 2-wheeler category shows higher EV sales and penetration compared to 4-wheelers.

 5. Sales